Health protection in 5–16 year olds

 What is health protection?

-Health protection refers to actions we might take to protect the population's health from major incidents and other threats (PHE, 2018).
+Health protection refers to actions we might take to protect the population's health from major incidents and other threats (Office for Health Improvement & Disparities).
 This is achieved through a number of programmes including vaccinations, antibiotic prescription monitoring and other types of screening, as well as the monitoring of, and actions around, outbreaks of disease.

 Childhood immunisations